Wini, Indonesia: Border crossing

-The Wini border crossing checkpoint is a modern complex comprising customs, immigration and quarantine facilities catering to pedestrian and vehicular traffic crossing between Indonesia and East Timor.
-The checkpoint on the East Timor side of the border is Sakato.
+The Wini border crossing checkpoint is a modern complex comprising customs, immigration and quarantine facilities catering to pedestrian and vehicular traffic crossing between Indonesia and Timor-Leste.
+The checkpoint on the Timor-Leste side of the border is Sakato.
 The new border crossing checkpoint complex was developed at a cost of 130 billion rupiah beginning 2015 and was officially inaugurated on 9 January 2018.
 The complex, which is located on a 4.42 hectare site, replaced an earlier border crossing facilities which were housed in small buildings.